svenbolte/time-clock/readme.txt

 = Roombooking Features =

 Users can:
+*  use their login from time-clock to book a room or desk in a room
 *  book seats in rooms (or book a desktop in a room in office)
 *  review rooms status in a month calendar (red when fully booked, green if free seats available)
 *  select a room and day and see the reserved status aof seats in room